SESMG/SESMG/docs/sourcecode_documentation/program_functions.rst

       Parameters

-          -String nodes_data : dictionary containing parameters of the buses to be created.
+          -  String nodes_data : dictionary containing parameters of the buses to be created.
 The following parameters have to be provided: label, active, excess, shortage, shortage costs /(CU/kWh), excess costs /(CU/kWh)
-          -list nodes : list of components created before (can be empty)
+          -  list nodes : list of components created before (can be empty)

       --------------

       Return values

-         -dict busd : dictionary containing all buses created
+         -  dict busd : dictionary containing all buses created

 links()